-Those slight intervals may happen locally when natural or atmospheric elements (violent winds, position of the Sun and Moon in relation to the Earth, equinoxes...) come and affect tides.
-Therefore, tide cycles may be less regular than usual.
+Those slight intervals may happen locally when natural elements or weather conditions (violent winds, position of the Sun and Moon in relation to the Earth, equinoxes...) come and affect tides.
+Therefore, tide cycle may be less regular than usual.
 For instance, an incoming tide can last 6h40mn while an outgoing tide may last 5h45mn, and so obviously they do not last the same length of time.

-If you notice intervals in comparison with tide calendars, you must not adjust the clock as you will disrupt its functioning.
-You just need to reset it twice a year after equinox periods (we invite you to read our article on equinoxes here), periods which trigger strong tides, that is to say on the first day of Spring and first day of Autumn.
+If you notice intervals in comparison with tide calendars, you must not adjust the clock as you will disrupt the functioning of its movement.
+You just need to reset it twice a year after equinox periods (we invite you to read our article on equinoxes), periods which trigger strong tides, that is to say on the first day of Spring and first day of Autumn.
 If intervals keep happening, do not hesitate to contact us either by phone or via our contact form.

-These tide clocks do not claim to be as accurate as tide calendars.
-They mostly aim at giving you the state of the tide so you know the best time to get into the water.
+These tide clocks do not claim to be as accurate as tide calendars or connected tide watch.
+They mostly aim at giving you the state of the tide so you know the best time to leave your home and get into the water.